jonathanskuy/jonathanskuy/README.md

 **Quantitative analysis of the relationship between school quality scores and property prices across Manchester.**

 **Key Features**
 - Integrated 1M+ UK property transaction data records with Ofsted school inspection scores and Index of Multiple Deprivation datasets to analyse their relationship using multiple linear regression
-- Discovered that education quality has great significance in property price variation (p < 0.01) while school access does not hold much significance (p > 0.1)
+- Discovered that education quality’s relationship with property prices is statistically significant (p < 0.01) while school access’ relationship holds less significance (p ≈ 0.352)
-- Investigated possible links with socioeconomic deprivation and access to amenities, observing that they also reflect property price variation significantly
+- Investigated possible links with socioeconomic deprivation and access to amenities, observing that they also reflect property price variation significantly (p < 0.01)
 - Produced 10+ spatial visualisations and regression diagnostics to visualise variations and support results and investment insights

 **Repo:** [Exploring the Relationship between Education Quality and Property Prices in Manchester](https://github.com/jonathanskuy/manchester-property-vs-education)